Saint Mary's By The Sea

 Built in 1927

-The story of St. Mary’s in Rockaway began even earlier.
-Father Hildebrand Melchoir celebrated the first Mass here on July 20, 1921, holding services in the old theater building from 1921 to 1927.
+Father Hildebrand Melchoir celebrated the first Mass on this site on July 20, 1921, holding services in the old theater building from 1921 to 1927.
 Plans for a true church were drawn up in 1926, and Father Hildebrand asked his father, Michael Melchoir, an architect and builder, to design and construct it.
-Local men Neal Abrahamson Sr. and Ed Best lent their hands to the work.

 On September 4, 1927, the new church was dedicated by Rt.
-Rev. Abbott Bernard Murphy and given its name, St. Mary’s By the Sea.
-By June 21, 1928, the church opened its doors for regular services.
+Rev. Abbott Bernard Murphy, and given its name,

 Father Hildebrand’s care for the community extended beyond the altar.
 He kept a rescue rope coiled and ready on the parish house porch, his “Life Line” for swimmers caught in the surf.